emilyvertosick/Statistics-Course/docs/01-week1.md

 The `table` function is the basic function for creating one-way and two-way tables.
 However, these tables often do not provide much information and are not formatted nicely or in a way that can easily be copied to a Word document.

-**Note:** the "trial" dataset is automatically loaded when you load the `gtsummary` package, which we've done above, so this dataset does not have to be manually loaded like the "lesson1a" dataset.

 Here is an example of a one-way table using the `table` function: